lucidsushi/google-python-exercises/README.md

-# hello-world

-hello-world -> google python exercises holder
+# Checking out what Google thinks of python :sushi: